Content Reviewed by: Tucker Clagett • October.10.2020 Vertified Content

 If you are not in Southern Maryland we can do this via mail or email and phone or Zoom.
 But it is a LOT better to have you come into the office to discuss these formal answers before signing them.

 What is my time limit?

 One week please.
 Two weeks at the most.

-Under the Maryland Rules of Civil Procedure, I need to answer these questions in 30 days.
+Under the Maryland Rules of Civil Procedure, I need to answer these questions in 30 days (15 days in a District Court case).
 I can usually get an extension from opposing counsel, so that is sort of a “soft” deadline.

 But I would like you to get me answers in one week if at all possible – in two weeks at most.
 Then we have time to prepare the formal answers and get you in to review and sign them before the deadline.